GeneralProtectionFault/blender-anachronox-md2-importer/README.md

 This is mentioned because it will pull from the internet.*

 ## Known Issue(s)
 Paco appears to have an slight issue with the UVs mapping a little off in his cape.
-Since the same model file loads find in the original tooling, and it's the only case of this I've seen, I believe this could simply be due to a quirk of how open gl would actually load the model.
+Since the same model file loads fine in the original tooling, and it's the only case of this I've seen, I believe this could simply be due to a quirk of how open gl would actually load the model.
 This can be fixed by some quick fiddling in the UV editor, but might be worth a future update to handle this special case.

 ## Prerequisites